Independence, Missouri: Sports

-Blue River Community College features a soccer program with a men's team and women's team.
-The Trailblazers (men) went all the way to the NJCAA Region 16 semifinals before concluding their season.
-The Lady Trailblazers (women) finished as runners up in the region.
+Blue River Community College features a soccer program with a men's team, the Trailblazers, and a women's team, the Lady Trailblazers.
 The Cable Dahmer Arena is home of the Kansas City Mavericks, a minor-league hockey team in the ECHL.
-Silverstein Eye Centers Arena is also the home of Kansas City Comets of the Major Arena Soccer League, the top level of professional indoor soccer.
+Silverstein Eye Centers Arena is also the home of Kansas City Comets of the Major Arena Soccer League.
 Crysler Stadium is the home of the collegiate summer baseball Independence Veterans of the Mid-Plains League.